ClaireCJS/fix_unicode_filenames/README.md

 The idea is to reduce workflow tool breakage by purging special characters that must be addressed with every tool in a workflow.
 Avoid edge cases by avoiding the edge.

-## What does it fix, specifically?
+## What does it fix, generally?

-Check out the entries from [this sample output log](https://raw.githubusercontent.com/ClaireCJS/fix_unicode_filenames/main/example-run-output.log).
+Check out the entries from [this sample output log](https://raw.githubusercontent.com/ClaireCJS/fix_unicode_filenames/main/example-run-output.log) for how I use it to clean downloaded youtube video filenames.

 Many are simply instances of changing unicode hyphens and apostrophes to standard ascii, but other things happen too.